Howmen History, Family Crest & Coats of Arms

 Migration of the Howmen family to Ireland

 Some of the Howmen family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Howmen family to the New World and Oceana
+Migration of the Howmen family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Howmen or a variant listed above: William Hoeman, who sailed to Massachusetts with his family in 1635.
 Among the other family members who followed this first settler were: John Howman, who sailed to Virginia in 1637.